 And you’re tired of trying to change.

 There’s another option.
 If you’re willing to choose it, it will be one of the most life-affirming things you ever do.

 What clients are saying:

-“Over the period that we have worked together, my relationship with my mother has completely changed.
+“My relationship with my mother has completely changed.
 And the amazing thing is that I never talked to her about my work and she was not directly involved in it.
 I used to feel that she was judging me all the time.
 Even when she wasn’t saying anything, her voice was in my head telling me I was no good and that I was failing.
 I constantly checked to see if she was cross with me and it was exhausting and meant I was in a constant state of people pleasing her and I would hide a lot of myself for fear she would not agree with what I was doing.

 One of the biggest results I had working with you was in the relationship with myself.
 I had spent all my life pleasing others, starting with my parents, and so I pushed aside the parts of me that others didn’t like.
 You helped me not only accept these parts of me but to love them and to acknowledge what good they bring.
 And then to see what reassurance they need from me to feel loved and to stop fighting for my attention.